Tackling File Transfer with Customers in 2022

 Find out how you can manage file transfer with customers to share the information you need.
 Read More

 In the world of FTP and SFTP, there are a lot of idiosyncrasies that can be confusing to even the most seasoned user.
 We’ve talked many times about all the different ways FTP can be encrypted or how it connects in the first place.
-One thing we haven’t covered is the differences between Active vs Passive for FTP connections.
+One thing we haven’t covered is the differences between Active vs Passive for FTP connections and how they relate to ports like the SFTP port and others.

 To begin, both Active and Passive will work with ExaVault – the two modes work slightly differently, but they both have full functionality.
 When FTP was invented, Active mode was the only option.
 As time went on, Passive mode was added into FTP to accommodate certain needs – we’ll get into that a bit later.